garcrich/portfolio/README.md

   - Download artifact
   - Configure AWS credentials
   - Deploy the CloudFormation stack and S3 bucket
+  - Sync the build directory to the S3 bucket
+  - Invalidate CloudFront cache (only for the `main` branch)

-  - Print the website URL for the production environment
+After deployment, the website is accessible through the assigned URL for the production environment.
 ## CloudFormation Templates

 This project uses AWS CloudFormation to automate the provisioning and deployment of the necessary AWS resources.
 Two separate CloudFormation templates are included: one for the development environment and one for the production environment.
 These templates are located in the `.cloudformation` directory: